Chicago Injury Lawyers Helping Victims of Cell Phone Accidents

 - About 20% of drivers admit that in addition to texting, they also use social media or other applications on their phones while driving.

-- Texting while driving is the #1 cause of death for teenaged drivers.
+- Texting while driving is the #1 cause of death for teenage drivers.
 Roughly 3,000 teens die from texting while driving each year.

 Cell Phone Injury Victims Have a Right to Monetary Compensation